7 Spanish Frequency Dictionaries to Boost Essential Vocabulary

-A frequency dictionary is exactly what it sounds like: a list of the most frequently used words in a language.
-These specialized dictionaries are designed to help language learners build an essential core vocabulary.
+A frequency dictionary is a list of the most frequently used words in a language.

-Let’s peruse the offerings so you can find the perfect match, and then we’ll go over how they can help you study smarter.
+We’ll peruse the offerings so you can find the perfect match, and then we’ll go over how they can help you study smarter.

 - How to Use Spanish Frequency Dictionaries

-This Spanish frequency dictionary by Mark Davies provides the 5,000 most commonly used words in the Spanish language, each with an English translation and a sample sentence.
+This Spanish frequency dictionary by Mark Davies contains the 5,000 most commonly used words in the Spanish language, each with an English translation and a sample sentence.

-Additionally, there are 30 frequency lists included that group common words by theme like animals, family terms and weather.
+Additionally, it includes several frequency lists that group common words by theme such as animals, family terms and weather.
 There’s even a vocabulary list of new words since the 1800s!

 The introduction gives lots of advice on how to best use a frequency dictionary.
-There are study hints and even explanations concerning the way people learn languages.
+There are study hints and even explanations about how people learn languages.

-This resource is useful for any learner who’s trying to concentrate efforts on a particular area, as it’s already been segmented for that type of usage, making it trouble-free to study words in thematic groups.
+This resource is useful for any learner who’s trying to focus their study on a particular area of vocabulary, as it’s already been organized by thematic group.

 “Spanish Key Words” by Pedro Casal is a basic dictionary that contains the 2,000 most frequently used Spanish words.
 It’s designed to help readers learn Spanish quickly and easily!

-The vocabulary’s broken up into 100 units and each unit contains 20 words, placing frequently used words into manageable, simple-to-learn vocabulary lists.
+The vocabulary’s divided into 100 units and each unit contains 20 words, placing frequently used words into manageable, simple-to-learn vocabulary lists.

-As an excellent bonus, every verb is presented in its infinitive version as well as with the simple present tense conjugations.
-This means that you can study not just individual words but start learning how to actually use them, too.
+Every verb is presented in its infinitive version alongside the present tense conjugations.
+That way, you not only study the individual words but start learning how to actually use them.

-The book states that the first 500 words comprise 75% of typical conversational vocabulary.
-By mastering this small, core vocabulary, you should be able to communicate with ease!
+According to the book, the first 500 words are 75% of typical conversational vocabulary.
+By mastering this small set of core vocabulary, you should be able to communicate with ease!

 This dictionary from J.L.
 Laide highlights the 2,500 most-used words and 468 most common verbs.